Applications of Artificial Neural Networks in Microorganism Image Analysis: A Comprehensive Review from Conventional Multilayer Perceptron to Popular Convolutional Neural Network and Potential Visual Transformer: Deep Neural Network for Microorganism Image Analysis

-ML methods can reduce the time requirement for humans to analyse microorganism and eliminate human error.
-The possibility of using image classification and deep learning method to recognise the standard and high-resolution bacteria and yeast images is studied in~\cite{Treebupachatsakul-2020-MIRB}.
+The possibility of using image classification and deep learning methods to recognize the standard and high-resolution bacteria and yeast images is studied in~\cite{Treebupachatsakul-2020-MIRB}.
 The standard resolution data used in this study is provided by the authors and includes three classes of bacteria and one class of yeast, each with more than 200 images.
 High-resolution images are taken from similar bacteria and yeasts in~\cite{Zielinski-2017-ALAB}.
 The network used in the experiment is LeNet.
-The experimental results show that more than 80\% accuracy can be obtained on the standard resolution data.
+The experimental results show that more than 80\% accuracy can be obtained from standard resolution data.

-The detection of microorganism is of great significance for human health.
-In~\cite{Zawadzki-2020-DLAC}, several popular CNN models with or without pre-trained weights is compared and analysed in the microorganism (bacteria and fungi) classification task.
-There are three datasets, including DIBaS, DIFaS, and a private dataset, used in this study.
-Each dataset contains four categories.
-The CNN models used here are Xception, ResNet-50, Inception-V3, MobileNetV2, DenseNet201, VGG-16, and VGG-19.
-The experimental results are provided in Tab.~\ref{table7}.
-It is obvious that Xception and ResNet-50 perform well, and it is not always beneficial to use the pre-trained weights of CNN models.

-Conventional bacteria sub-population classification and counting are achieved by manual microscopy.
-In~\cite{Tamiev-2020-ACBC}, a method to classify and enumerate bacterial cell sub-populations based on CNN is proposed.
-Besides, a pre-processing algorithm for augmenting fluorescent microscope images is developed.
-A total of 1000 fluorescent microscope images of \emph{B. subtilis} are collected in this study.
-In the experimental process, the original image is first processed with a binary segmentation algorithm and annotated manually, and then all images are unified into the same size and augmented.
-These images are fed into the CNN for training and testing.
-The experimental results show that the proposed CNN can achieve 86\% accuracy when trained on a relatively small dataset (81 images).
-By summing the classified cells together, the algorithm provides the same count as manual counting.

-The presence of pathogenic microorganisms in food is a significant threat to consumers and the food industry.
-In~\cite{Kang-2020-SCFP}, a high-throughput hyperspectral microscope imaging technology with a hybrid deep learning framework defined as ``Fusion-Net" is proposed for rapid classification of foodborne bacteria at the single-cell level.
-The dataset used here contains five classes.
-In the experimental process, the first step is data acquisition, and then three features, including morphological features, intensity images, and spectral profiles, are extracted from the image data.
-These features are used to train three networks: LSTM, ResNet, and 1D CNN.
-The schematic diagram is shown in Fig.~\ref{fig61}.
-The experimental results show that the three networks achieve classification accuracies of 92.2\%, 93.8\%, and 96.2\%, respectively.
-After the fusion, the classification accuracy is increased to 98.4\%.